Choosing a Bariatric Surgery Procedure

 A BPD-DS procedure (the duodenal switch) may be most helpful for a person who is extremely

 obese.
-You can lose over 150 or 200 pounds with it.
+You can lose up to 150 or 200 pounds.
 It's likely the best operation for someone

-are not absorbed very well, if you do eat fatty foods, you may have loose bowel movements or diarrhea.
+are not absorbed very well, if you do eat fatty foods, you may have loose bowel movements

 What are the risks of bariatric surgery?

 All surgery has risks.
 Your risks may vary according to your general health, your

 age, the type of surgery you choose, and the amount of weight you need to lose.
 Talk

 with your healthcare provider about the risks that most apply to you.
 Risks of bariatric

 Infection, including a leak from the staple lines from the stomach or small bowel